You can help “Keep Tahoe Blue” too!

 For each day you opt-out of room service, we’ll reward you with a $5 coupon for our Echo Restaurant or for Room Service Dining.

 Just hang your Go Green door hanger on the outside of the door by 10 pm the night before.

 A few ideas and things to keep in mind…

-1. Ride your bike, take the trolley or bus, walk or carpool.
-Excessive automobile use degrades air quality in the Basin and contributes to the decline in Tahoe’s clarity.
+- Ride a bike, take the trolley or bus, walk, or carpool.
+Excessive traffic damages air quality in the Basin and contributes to the decline in Tahoe’s clarity.
 Before you get in your car, think about how you might be able to consolidate trips…or opt for another mode of transportation.

-2. Choose low-impact recreational opportunities.
-Choose Lake Tahoe friendly activities such as kayaking, hiking, snowshoeing, and cross-country skiing.
-You'll actually enjoy the lake in a whole different way.
+- Choose low-impact recreational opportunities.
+Activities like kayaking, hiking, snowshoeing, and cross-country skiing are lake-friendly, and they let you enjoy the lake in a whole different way.

-3. Stay on trails when you hike or bike.
-Straying from the trail causes excessive erosion.
+- Stay on trails when you hike or bike.
+Straying from the trail causes erosion.

-4. Get educated and involved.
-Educating yourself on local environmental issues and regulations is a great way to learn about what's happening in Lake Tahoe and how you can help keep Lake Tahoe “Blue”.
+- Get educated and involved.
+Learning about local environmental issues and regulations is a great way to help keep Lake Tahoe “Blue”.

-7. Do not feed the wildlife.
-Bears, raccoons, coyotes and especially the Canada Geese, become accustomed to humans and are in danger of their natural ability to survive.
-Assist the animals by not feeding them.
+- Don’t feed the wildlife.
+Bears, raccoons, coyotes, and especially the Canada geese, grow accustomed to humans, which threatens their natural ability to survive.

-9. Avoid disrupting the natural ecosystem.
-Non-native plants or animals can wreck havoc on habitats, particularly if there is no natural predator to keep the species in check.
+- Don’t disrupt the natural ecosystem.
+Non-native plants and animals can damage habitats, particularly if there is no natural predator to keep a species in check.